«prev next»

 And it is not only about categories either, it is a property of many other operations on other types of objects as well e.g. if we look at numbers, we can see that the multiplication operation is associative e.g. $(1 \times 2) \times 3 = 1 \times (2 \times 3)$.
 While division is not $(1 / 2) / 3 = 1 / (2 / 3)$.

-The diagrams above, use colors to illustrate the fact that the green morphism is equivalent to the other two (and not just some unrelated morphism), but in practice this notation is a little redundant - the only reason to draw diagrams in the first place is to represent paths that are equivalent to each other - all other paths just belong in different diagrams.
+The diagrams above use colors to illustrate the fact that the green morphism is equivalent to the other two (and not just some unrelated morphism), but in practice this notation is a little redundant — the only reason to draw diagrams in the first place is to represent paths that are equivalent to each other.
+All other paths would just belong in different diagrams.

-Diagrams that are like that (ones in which any two paths between two objects are equivalent to one another) are called commutative diagrams (or diagrams that commute).
-All diagrams in this book (except the wrong ones) commute.
+As we mentioned briefly in the last chapter, all diagrams that are like that (ones in which any two paths between two objects are equivalent to one another) are called commutative diagrams (or diagrams that commute).
+All diagrams in this book (except the incorrectly constructed ones) commute.

 This is it.

 The reason the identity law is required is by far the more obvious one.
 We need to have a morphism that does nothing?
 It’s because morphisms are the basic building blocks of our language, we need the identity morphism to be able to speak properly.
-For example, once we have the concept of identity morphism defined, we can have a category-theoretic definition of an isomorphism (which is important, because the concept of an isomorphism is very important for category theory):
+For example, once we have the concept of identity morphism defined, we can define a category-theoretic definition of an isomorphism, based on it (which is important, because the concept of an isomorphism is very important for category theory):

-Like we said in the previous chapter, an isomorphism between two objects ($A$ and $B$) consists of two morphisms - ($A → B$. and $B → A$) such that their compositions are equivalent to the identity functions of the respective objects.
-Formally, objects $A$ and $B$ are isomorphic if there exist morphisms $f: A → B$ and $g: B → A$ such that $f \bullet g = id_{B}$ and $g \bullet f = id_{A}$.
+Like we said in the previous chapter, an isomorphism between two objects ($A$ and $B$) consists of two morphisms — ($A → B$. and $B → A$) such that their compositions are equivalent to the identity functions of the respective objects.
+Formally, objects $A$ and $B$ are isomorphic if there exist morphisms $f: A → B$ and $g: B → A$ such that $f \circ g = ID_{B}$ and $g \circ f = ID_{A}$.

 And here is the same thing expressed with a commuting diagram.